-Now, that we know a bit more about MRP, let’s look at how traditional brand tracking works.
+Now, that we know a bit more about MRP, let’s take a deeper look into how traditional brand tracking works.

-Imagine a company preparing to launch a massive marketing campaign to increase awareness of its brand and product.
-After a lot of user-testing and message-testing, the marketing team has a good sense of what customer audiences are potentially most interested in the product.
+Imagine a brand is preparing to launch a massive marketing campaign with the goal of increasing brand awareness.
+After a lot of user and message-testing, the Marketing team has a good sense of what target audiences are potentially most interested in the product.

-For the purpose of this article, imagine the company is a craft beer company and their target customers are tech-savvy, soccer-playing millennials.
+For the purpose of this article, imagine the company is a craft beer company, called “Maltoast”, and their target customers are urban Millennial men.

-This craft beer company launches a marketing campaign to appeal specifically to these tech-savvy, soccer-playing millennials in order to maximize the impact of the marketing investment.
+Maltoast launches a marketing campaign to appeal specifically to these urban Millennial men, in order to maximize the impact of the marketing investment.